 Go to meetups, events and conferences.
 Hit people up on social media.
 Check out forums.
 Make friends.
 Talk design.
 Discuss problems, challenges, questions.
 Collaborate on a project.
 Email a designer you admire.
 Ask them to be your mentor.
 Appear on their podcast, or start your own so you can interview your heroes.

-In short, force yourself in 2017 to just get out there.
+In short, force yourself to just get out there.
 You’ll meet some fascinating people, and learn more than you could possibly imagine.

 06. Read a book

-Even if you have a degree, as the saying goes: ‘Education is for life’, and you never stop learning.
-So next time you have a long train journey or flight, put your phone on silent and curl up with a good book on graphic design.
+Next time you have a long train journey, put your phone on silent and settle down with a good book on graphic design.
 It will certainly be a better use of your time than snarling at trolls on Twitter or looking at food pics on Instagram.
+There are hundreds of informative and inspiring reads to explore, but our bumper list of the best graphic design books is a good place to start.